humberto-ortiz/blinken-ssh/README.md

 ### LED

-Following the tutorial on blinking leds, I constructed a circuit with a red LED on pin 23 on the pi, and a green LED on pin 18.
+Following the tutorial on blinking leds, I constructed a circuit with a red LED on pin 23 on the pi.
+You want to connect a jumper to GPIO pin 23 and a jumper to ground.
+See the
+[online diagram](http://pinout.xyz/).
+Pin 23 should run to the long wire of the LED, and the short wire to GND.
+Connect a resistor in series with the LED to prevent it from shorting out.

 We can set up code to initialize the leds to off, and to blink a specified led.